dawenl/ff_prelude/README.md

 Final Fantasy prelude in ChucK

-ChucK (http://chuck.cs.princeton.edu/) is required to run the program
+ChucK/miniAudicle (http://audicle.cs.princeton.edu/mini/) is required to run the program